igormiktor/CARRTv2/notes/CARRT_Software_Design_Notes.md

 inefficient and hard to understand and debug.

-Finally, the parallel development of hardware and software not only resulted in a somewhat ad-hoc development of code, but also, to some extent, led to undesirable coupling of testing code and operational code in some places and code duplication in others.
-This was inherently inefficient and it was hard to adapt and maintain when new hardware was added and/or changes were need.
+Finally, the parallel development of hardware and software not only resulted in a somewhat ad-hoc development of code, but also led to undesirable coupling of testing code and operational code in some places and code duplication in others.
+This was inherently inefficient and as well as hard to adapt and maintain when new hardware was added and/or changes were need.

 All these lessons (and numerous smaller ones) have been incorporated